About the Short Line Safety Institute

 The American Short Line and Regional Railroad Association (ASLRRA) had identified safety culture as a top priority for the short line and regional railroad industry.
-Safety culture is defined as the shared values, actions, and behaviors that demonstrate a commitment to safety over competing goals and demands.
+The Safety Institute adopted the US Department of Transportation Safety Council’s definition of Safety culture, defined as the shared values, actions, and behaviors that demonstrate a commitment to safety over competing goals and demands.

 The new Short Line Safety Institute would:

-Assess the operations and safety programs of short line railroads;
+Assess the safety culture and safety programs of short line and regional railroads;

-- Develop best practices and work with short lines and regionals to implement these practices;
+- Develop best practices and work with short lines and regional railroads to implement these practices; and

-- Help improve safety culture and safety knowledge across the short line industry.
+- Aims to Improve safety culture and safety knowledge across the short line and regional railroad industry.

-Toward that end the Federal Railroad Administration’s (FRA) Office of Research and Development put forward $250,000 to develop a pilot project to conduct safety culture assessments of short line railroads.
-Working with FRA, Volpe, and UCONN, ASLRRA has developed a comprehensive safety culture assessment program that includes surveys of all employees on a railroad, extensive interview templates to interview senior management, middle management, and rank and file employees, an evaluation process of these assessment tools, and follow-up processes.
+Toward that end the Federal Railroad Administration’s (FRA) Office of Research and Development granted $250,000 to develop a pilot project to conduct safety culture assessments of short line and regional railroads.
+Working with FRA, The National Transportation Systems Center (Volpe), and University of Connecticut (UCONN), ASLRRA developed a comprehensive safety culture assessment program that includes online surveys of all employees on a railroad, extensive templates to interview senior leadership, supervisors, and craft employees, an evaluation process of these assessment tools, and follow-up processes.